AChillFeeder/league-matchups/README.md

 - [x] Build tests
 - [x] Spread classes into multiple files
 - [x] patch should be updated automatically
-- [ ] show past notes of the matchup/champion on live game screen
+- [x] show past notes of the matchup/champion on live game screen
+- [x] notes should a "popularity" attribute
+- [ ] limit number of notes shown based on settings
 - [ ] get some basic stats going on the stats page
 - [ ] some basic settings on settings page
-- [ ] notes should a "popularity" attribute
 - [ ] advanced search, specify keywords (search by opponent Champion...) searcheable_keywords = {"all":..., "champions":...}
 - [ ] decorator for login and session purposes
 - [ ] spread player.py methods into more files